matt-gardner/util/README.md

   code upgrading to this version of the library will likely have to change code, to remove asScala (or add asJava, but why?) when interacting with FileUtil.

-- Beginning to add tests for FileUtil and FakeFileUtil.
+- (Planned) Added tests for FileUtil and FakeFileUtil.

 - (Planned) Allow for parallel processing of files, where we can do some kind of map or flatMap for each line in the file, without having to read the whole file into memory first.